 Scholarships are available for those with legitimate financial hardships.
 Email email@example.com for details.
 Monthly payment plans are also available and can be arranged as part of the online registration process.

-How does MCO maintain such a light schedule? - Another trademark of MCO is its ability to maintain a light rehearsal and performance schedule while at the same time achieve a professional level of education and produce top-notch performances.
-This allows busy individuals and families the experience of participating in a world-class choir and orchestra without consuming their lives.
+How does MCO maintain such a light schedule?
+Another trademark of MCO is its ability to maintain a light rehearsal and performance schedule while achieving a professional level of education and produce top-notch performances.
+This allows busy individuals and families the experience of participating in a world-class choir and orchestra without it consuming their lives.
 This is made possible by the highly effective rehearsals run by MCO’s musical directors, the massive team of volunteers working behind the scenes, and the thousands of participants who are devoted to MCO’s mission and purpose.

-How did MCO grow so quickly in such a short period of time? - Now in four states (California, Arizona, Utah, and Texas), MCO has 3000 participants and is growing steadily.
-There are three main reasons for this exciting growth: 1.
-Word of mouth; 2.
-A high quality, high energy, inspiring music program that changes lives for good; and 3.
-An expansive team of volunteers who clearly understand and support the great mission and purpose of MCO.
+How did MCO grow so quickly in such a short period of time?
+Now in five states (California, Arizona, Utah, Texas, and Idaho), MCO has 3000 participants and is growing steadily.
+There are three main reasons for this exciting growth: 1) word of mouth, 2) a high-quality, high-energy, inspiring music program that changes lives for good, and 3) an expansive team of volunteers who clearly understand and support the great mission and purpose of MCO.